Veridicality

 In linguistics, veridicality (from Latin "truthfully said") is a semantic or grammatical assertion of the truth of an utterance.

 Definition

 Merriam-Webster defines "veridical" as truthful, veracious and non illusory.
 It stems from the Latin "veridicus", composed of Latin verus, meaning "true", and dicere, which means "to say".

-For example, the statement "Paul saw a snake" asserts the truthfulness of the claim, while "Paul did see a snake" is an even stronger assertion.
+For example, the statement "Paul saw a snake" asserts belief in the claim, while "Paul did see a snake" is an even stronger assertion of a correct basis for that belief (he perceived an object, believed it to be a snake, and it was in fact a snake).

 The formal definition of veridicality views the context as a propositional operator (Giannakidou 1998).